Elizabeth Watkins, PhDPhone: 415-476-2310Fax: 415-514-08441675 Owens Streetelizabeth.email@example.com

 Research interests, publications, and funding:

 I study the interplay among medicine, commerce, and culture in the United States in the 20th-21st centuries.
 I am especially interested in relationships among biomedical researchers, health care providers, lay people, drug makers, government regulators, and the media and how information flows between these groups.
-My research has focused on four main areas of inquiry:
+My research has focused on four main areas of inquiry, with a fifth (and unrelated) new area described below:

 My first book, On the Pill: A Social History of Oral Contraceptives, 1950-1970 (Johns Hopkins, 1998), analyzed the development and subsequent impact of oral contraception on American society and culture during the 1950s and 1960s.
 It explored 1) the evolving role of science and medicine in attempting to solve what were previously considered social problems within a gendered framework of sexual roles and reproductive responsibilities; 2) the changing role of the popular media in conveying information about health and medicine; and 3) the enduring power and authority of the medical and pharmaceutical establishments, in spite of widespread challenges from feminist critics, consumer groups, governmental regulators, and the press.
 This work was supported by an NSF Graduate Fellowship and a Charlotte W. Newcombe Doctoral Dissertation Fellowship.
 I have recently returned to the subject of contraception with a journal article: